JOHNSON COUNTY– On Aug. 4, Johnson County supervisors gave the green light to a new ordinance that allows commercial wind farms.

 Kurtz also said his company would await further wind data from their meteorological test tower before pinning down a supplier for turbines.

 The company started a bat study in August using a sensor on the tower that listens for bat chirps.
-Other wildlife studies, including avian, raptor and migratory flight paths analysis, are also required and will be implemented– with wind and other atmospheric data, for proper siting of each tower.
+Other wildlife studies, including avian, raptor and migratory flight paths analyses, are also required and will be implemented– with wind and other atmospheric data, for proper siting of each tower.

 The county stands to collect $1,000 per turbine in permit fees, plus an advance deposit for the end-of-life cost of dismantling the towers when they’re retired.